SunjianGroup/magus/README.md

 ```shell
 $ export JOB_SYSTEM=LSF/SLURM/PBS
 ```
 in your `~/.bashrc` according to your job management system.

+*Please note parallel setting does not work on PBS system due to job limitations of PBS.

 ## Auto completion
 Put [`auto_complete.sh`](https://gitlab.com/bigd4/magus/-/blob/master/magus/auto_complete.sh) in your `PATH` like: